-Colonel Bob Smith4 was recently assigned as the project manager (PM), Soldier Protection and Individual Equipment-the office responsible for developing, testing, procuring, and fielding helmets to Soldiers.
-Colonel Smith was a seasoned defense acquisition veteran with more than 15 years of project management experience.
-During his preparation for this position, the guidance from the warfighting community and senior leaders was clear: The top priorities are maximum protection and weight reduction.
+Colonel Bob Smith was recently assigned as the Project Manager (PM), Soldier Protection and Individual Equipment-the office responsible for developing, testing, procuring, and fielding helmets to Soldiers.
+Colonel Smith was a seasoned defense acquisition veteran with over 15 years of project management experience.
+During his preparation for this position, the guidance from the warfighting community and senior leaders was clear: the top priorities are maximum protection and weight reduction.

 Colonel Smith was preparing for a key decision in the Pentagon regarding the start of a new helmet program, named the Enhanced Combat Helmet (ECH).
-Luckily, Colonel Smith's chief engineer for the program office, Dr. James Suchez, was an armor expert.
-Dr. Suchez led the efforts to mature HMWPE technologies across the DOD and with the commercial industry for the last decade.
-Dr. Suchez explained that the application of HMWPE to helmets allowed the Army to consider the following basic options for the new helmet requirements: (1) Maintain the protection levels of the current helmets with a reduced weight of up to 20 percent, or (2) increase the protection levels but maintain (or increase) the weight of the helmet.
+Luckily, Colonel Smith's chief engineer for the program office was an armor expert, Dr. James Suchez.
+Dr. Suchez led the efforts to mature HMWPE technologies across the DoD and with commercial industry for the last decade.
+Dr. Suchez explained that the application of HMWPE to helmets allowed the Army to consider the following basic options for the new helmet requirements: (1) Maintain the protection levels of the current helmets with a reduced weight of up to 20% or (2) increase the protection levels but maintain (or increase) the weight of the helmet.

 Colonel Smith knew that the Army senior leaders would rely on the advice and recommendations of the PM during the meeting.
 The final decision would be made by the Army Acquisition Executive (AAE).
 However, the AAE would likely turn to key stakeholders before making the final decision.
-The first stakeholder was the PM, and Colonel Smith was well prepared to discuss key considerations from a cost, schedule, performance, and technology perspective.
+The first stakeholder was the PM, and Bob was well prepared to discuss key considerations from a cost, schedule, performance, and technology perspective.

 The second stakeholder was the warfighter representative, also called the "user" representative.
 The warfighter representative was a crusty old officer named Colonel Billy Johnson from Fort Benning, home of the U.S. Army Maneuver Center of Excellence.
 Colonel Johnson spent most of his time in the Army leading Soldiers in combat.
 Colonel Johnson took his job seriously as the approver of the requirements.
 He was passionate about the possibility for a new helmet because he believed that the current helmets were too heavy and uncomfortable.
 He also represented the warfighters currently downrange in combat, and was under extreme pressure to approve requirements for a new helmet to protect Soldiers not only against fragmentation and handgun rounds, but also against enemy rifle threats.
+Another key stakeholder was Colonel Harry Crisp, the representative from DOT&E. Any new helmet development program would fall under DOT&E oversight to approve the testing protocols used to ensure the requirements were met.
+DOT&E would also provide an independent assessment of the helmet's operational effectiveness and suitability for Soldiers to Army senior leaders and document that assessment in reports to Congress.
+Colonel Harry Crisp had years of experience as a tester and evaluator of Army systems.
+The importance, influence, and visibility of DOT&E's independent assessment were increased by the recent congressional and public concerns calling into question the adequacy of Soldiers' protective equipment.